More about Tunku Abdul Rahman Marine Park

 Just off the coast of Kota Kinabalu 5 islands make up the Tunku Abdul Rahman Marine Park (TAR Park).
 From large to small the islands are Gaya, Manukan, Sapi, Mamutik and Sulug.

-Of the 5, Manukan, Sapi and Mamutik are the top 3 most popular amongst daily island hoppers because of the white sandy beaches, BBQ buffets and snorkeling on the shallow corals.
+Of the 5, Manukan, Sapi and Mamutik are the top 3 most popular among daily island hoppers because of the white sandy beaches, BBQ buffets and snorkeling on the shallow corals.

-The 5th island, pulau Gaya, is 1,465ha of mostly undeveloped tropical jungle terrain, although hot spots of development are dotted around the island near the beaches, including 2 resorts, Sabah Park’s head quarters and a dive station.
+The 5th island, pulau Gaya, is 1,465ha of mostly undeveloped tropical jungle terrain, although hot spots of development dot the island near the beaches, including 2 resorts, Sabah Park’s head quarters and a dive station.

 How to Get to the TAR Park Islands